AhmedMaherTohmay/Depi_Project/README.md

 # Final Project

-This repository holds the AI components for a lung and colon image classification model.
+This repository holds the AI components for a lung and colon cancer image classification model.
 It includes various MLflow experiments of different models.

 ## Deployment Options